Skip to main content

 Configure ONTAP network security using FIPS for all SSL connections

-ONTAP is compliant in the Federal Information Processing Standards (FIPS) 140-2 for all SSL connections.
-You can turn on and off SSL FIPS mode, set SSL protocols globally, and turn off any weak ciphers such as RC4 within ONTAP.
+ONTAP is compliant with the Federal Information Processing Standards (FIPS) 140-2 for all SSL connections.
+You can turn on and off SSL FIPS mode, set SSL protocols globally, and turn off any weak ciphers within ONTAP.

 By default, SSL on ONTAP is set with FIPS compliance disabled and with the following TLS protocols enabled: